 3.1 Dataset Overview

 The dataset consolidates daily stock data with sentiment scores derived from news analytics, covering a wide range of firms listed on NASDAQ.
-The study spans from April 30, 2013, to April 26, 2023, allowing us to not only capture the intricacies of the COVID-19 pandemic era but also the years leading up to it.
+The study spans from April 30, 2013, to April 26, 2023, allowing me to not only capture the intricacies of the COVID-19 pandemic era but also the years leading up to it.
 This comprehensive timeframe facilitates a deeper understanding of stock returns in relation to news sentiment.

 Among global indices, NASDAQ stands out as the prime choice for sentiment analysis for several key reasons.
 First, its heavy concentration of tech and innovative firms generates substantial public discourse on platforms like social media and news outlets, offering a rich dataset for analysis.
 Second, companies listed on NASDAQ display heightened sensitivity to news and events, amplifying the impact of sentiment shifts.
 For instance, research on the Michigan Index of Consumer Sentiment revealed that NASDAQ stocks react more swiftly to news insights, underscoring their susceptibility.
 This unique blend of tech-centric listings and heightened news reactivity makes NASDAQ especially conducive for sentiment-driven market predictions (Wu et al., 2019).